Voting in House of Representatives elections

 You can cast your vote as follows:

 2. When arriving at the polling station, your voting pass and proof of identity (passport, driving license, or a Netherlands residence permit) are checked.
+Please note: you are only allowed to cast your vote if you bring both your voting pass and your proof of identity.

 3. You will be handed a ballot paper which you take into the voting booth.
 In there, you use the red pencil to cast your vote for the party candidate of your choice.
 You can also cast a blank vote: meaning you do not fill in anything.
 This way, you do use your right to vote but do not express a preference for a certain party or candidate.